On the Computational Complexity of Multi-Agent Pathfinding on Directed Graphs: Introduction

 In a similar vein, Wu and Grumbach \shortcite{wu:grumbach:dam-10} generalized the robot movement problem on an undirected graph as introduced by Papadimitriou et al. \shortcite{papadimitriou:et:al:focs-94} to directed graphs.
 The robot movement problem is the problem of finding a plan to move a robot from a vertex $s$ to a vertex $t$, whereby mobile obstacles on vertices can be moved around but are not allowed to collide.
 Wu and Grumbach showed that solvability can be decided in polynomial time if the graph is either acyclic or strongly connected.
 In their conclusion they suggested to study the more difficult problem when all mobile obstacles are themselves also agents, which again is the MAPF problem on directed graphs.

 We address this open problem by showing that the MAPF problem on directed graphs, which we will call {\em diMAPF}, is NP-hard.
-Interestingly, proving completeness for this problem seems to be quite non-trivial and we will only provide a general upper bound, a result for the special case of acyclic directed graphs and a conditional result.
+Interestingly, proving completeness for this problem seems to be quite non-trivial and we will only provide a loose upper bound for the general case, a tight upper bound for the special case of acyclic directed graphs, and a conditional result.